alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 Package hygiene is a useful property for software maintenance and safety.

-The first property means that packages are forced to specify exactly the packages that they depend on, and are only given direct access to those packages.
+The first property means that packages are forced to specify as dependencies, exactly the packages that they need access to, and are only given direct access to those packages.
 Without this property, packages can break due to the removal of load-bearing transitive dependencies.
 If `a` depends on `b`, and `b` depends on `c`, and `a` starts referring to `c` directly without